 - Finally, you will see results like below in the excel worksheet.

-Read More: How to Use Formula to Change Date Format in Excel (5 Methods)
+Read More: How to Fix CSV File in Excel

 3. Format the CSV File to Stop Excel from Auto Formatting Dates